dentarg/auth0-blog/_posts/2017-01-26-migrating-a-php5-app-to-7-part-three.markdown

 * A user will be assigned a random Star Wars Code Name.
 * A user will be able to log out of the app.

 Building this app will require us to set up a database to store the users, write our registration and login code and manage the users session.
 Now, we won't employ the use of any framework because we don't want any form of overhead.
-Ordinarily, building this app will take a lot of time and setup but there is a service we can use to eliminate the hassle.
+Ordinarily, building this app would take a lot of time and setup but there is a service we can use to eliminate the hassle.
 Oh, yeah, Auth0 to the rescue!

 ### Create and Configure Auth0 Client

 First thing we'll need to do is <a href="javascript:signup()">sign up for a free Auth0 account</a> and configure a new client.

-Now head over to [clients](https://manage.auth0.com/#/clients) and create a new one choosing 'Regular web Application' as the client type.
+Now head over to [clients tab](https://manage.auth0.com/#/clients) and create a new one choosing 'Regular web Application' as the client type.
 Let's name it as something like 'Basic PHP WebApp'.

 Now that we have our client created, we need to take note of three properties: `Domain`, `Client ID` and `Client Secret`.
 All of them can be found on the `Settings` tab of the client that we've just created.